awsdocs/amazon-cloudfront-developer-guide/doc_source/private-content-restricting-access-to-s3.md

 + Deny access to anyone that you don't want to have access using Amazon S3 URLs\.

-If another AWS account uploads objects to your bucket, that account is the owner of the objects\.
-By default, the account that owns objects in a bucket is the only account that can grant permissions to those objects\.
-However, the AWS account that owns the objects can make you an owner, too, which allows you to change permissions on the objects\.
+If another AWS account uploads objects to your bucket, that account is the owner of those objects\.
+Bucket policies only apply to objects that the bucket owner owns\.
+This means that if another account uploads objects to your bucket, the bucket policy that you created for your OAI will not be evaluated for those objects\.

-For more information, go to [Managing Access with ACLs](http://docs.aws.amazon.com/AmazonS3/latest/dev/S3_ACLs_UsingACLs.html) in the *Amazon Simple Storage Service Developer Guide*\.
+For more information, see [Managing Access with ACLs](http://docs.aws.amazon.com/AmazonS3/latest/dev/S3_ACLs_UsingACLs.html) in the *Amazon Simple Storage Service Developer Guide*\.

-You can also change the ACLs using code and one of the AWS SDKs\.
+You can also change the ACLs programmatically by using one of the AWS SDKs\.
 For an example, see the downloadable sample code in [Create a URL Signature Using C\# and the \.NET Framework](CreateSignatureInCSharp.md)\.

 ## Using an Origin Access Identity in Amazon S3 Regions that Support Only Signature Version 4 Authentication<a name="private-content-origin-access-identity-signature-version-4"></a>